ishabajwa001/web-development-journey/JavaScript/Programs/Substrings/README.md

 * `includes()` supports a starting index.
 * `slice()` extracts part of a string.
 * `slice()` supports negative indexes.
-* The ending index in `slice()` is excluded.
 * `replace()` returns a new string without modifying the original string.
+* `replace()` replaces only the first occurrence by default.
+* `replace()` is case-sensitive.
 * `repeat()` creates a new string by repeating the original string.
 * `repeat()` accepts numeric strings and truncates decimal values.
 * `repeat()` throws a `RangeError` for negative values and `Infinity`.
-* JavaScript strings are immutable, so all string methods return new strings instead of modifying the original.
+* JavaScript strings are immutable, so string methods always return new strings instead of modifying the original.
-* Emojis are Unicode characters and can be used just like any other string in JavaScript.
+* Emojis are Unicode characters and work with JavaScript string methods.